trco/wannabe/README.md

 }
 ```

-When generating cURL commands to be hashed as unique identifiers of requests, the path `/v1beta/properties/123456789:runReport` and the given regex will result in the `/v1beta/properties/{placeholder}:runReport` path being included in the cURL command.
+When generating cURL commands to be hashed as unique identifiers of requests, the path `/v1beta/properties/123456789:runReport` and the given regex will result in the `/v1beta/properties/placeholder:runReport` path being included in the cURL command.

-**Behind the scenes, how it operates:** The regex pattern is replaced with the defined placeholder, or the `{wannabe}` placeholder by default.
+**Behind the scenes, how it operates:** The regex pattern is replaced with the defined placeholder, or the `wannabe` placeholder by default.

 Requests that differ only in the regex-defined pattern of the path will result in the same cURL command and hash.
 Therefore, they will be stored as a single record with the underlying response in storage.